Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_dynamic.md

 **subscribe**

-This service operation creates a subscription that can be triggered anytime to perform the orchestration process and push the matching service instances for the subscriptor.
+This service operation creates a subscription that can be triggered anytime to perform the orchestration process and push the matching service instances for the subscriber.

 :material-arrow-right-thin: Example: [generic-http](../api/serviceorchestration/orchestration-generic-http_dynamic.md#subscribe) | [generic-https](../api/serviceorchestration/orchestration-generic-http_dynamic.md#subscribe)<br />
 :material-arrow-right-thin: Example: [generic-mqtt](todo) | [generic-mqtts](todo)